 The Mongol armies were not an undisciplined rabble.
 They were well-organised and well-led.
 They perpetrated atrocities on a massive scale, but they were not like the fox in the henhouse.
 Terror was a deliberate policy with a deliberate purpose.
 The subjugation of Khorasan was entrusted to Tolui, Genghis' youngest son.
 He carried out his task "with a thoroughness from which the region never recovered."
 Nishapur (city of culture - once home of Omar Khayyam) resisted - Tolui destroyed it and massacred the population.
 The fate of Merv (1221) was similar:

 Genghis returned to Samarkand, having ruled out a short cut home via Assam and the Himalayan foothills.
-He returned to Mongolia in 1224,his mission complete, his rule over Central Asia, Afghanistan, the Caucasus and Iran unchallenged.
-He returned to Mongolia, where, after a campaign to punish the Xi Xia in China, he died in 1227.
+He returned to Mongolia in 1224, his mission complete, his rule over Central Asia, Afghanistan, the Caucasus and Iran unchallenged.
+There, after a campaign to punish the Xi Xia in China, he died in 1227.
 His empire covered northern China as far as Korea and westward to Khwarazm, the Caucasus and the Iranian plateau.

 Why was Genghis so successful?